RACHEL KERR BSc(Hons) MBACP Integrative Counselling & Psychotherapy

 Counselling provides a space in which to reflect on your experience.
 It is a chance to talk and be deeply listened to, and to explore what comes up together with a sense of curiosity and compassion.
 As an Integrative Counsellor I have a range of skills and experience upon which to draw to help you through the challenges that may surface, and to pave the way for new possibilities to emerge.

 I use a collaborative, relational approach which means we work together towards understanding how you relate to your specific symptoms, and in turn, how they relate to the bigger picture of your life.
 This process may incorporate elements of specific models of therapy, for example CBT, but is not restricted to any one way of working.

-My practice is based within the restful setting of The Practice Rooms.
 I am a registered member of the British Association of Counselling & Psychotherapy and abide by the BACP Ethical Framework for the Counselling Professions.